stevinz/iris/README.md

 Also features hue shifting around the RYB color wheel.
 This creates much more natural complementary colors and palettes, similar to those seen at tools like [Paletton](https://paletton.com/).

-The internal implementation of 'color' classes vary among libraries.
-ColorEye was designed with functionality to make it as easy as possible to work alongside other popular frameworks (such as [Three.js](https://threejs.org/)).
+The internal implementation of Color type classes vary.
+ColorEye was designed with functionality to make it as easy to work alongside other popular frameworks (such as [Three.js](https://threejs.org/)).
 See [example](#Three-Example) below of converting back and forth between a ColorEye Object and a THREE.Color Object.

 <br>